zkSTAR: A zero knowledge system for time series attack detection enforcing regulatory compliance in critical infrastructure networks: Abstract

 \section{Abstract}

 Industrial control systems (ICS) form the operational backbone of critical infrastructure networks (CIN) such as power grids, water supply systems, and gas pipelines.
 As cyber threats to these systems escalate, regulatory agencies are imposing stricter compliance requirements to ensure system-wide security and reliability.
 A central challenge, however, is enabling regulators to verify the effectiveness of detection mechanisms without requiring utilities to disclose sensitive operational data.
-In this paper, we introduce zkSTAR, a cyberattack detection framework that leverages zk-SNARKs to reconcile these requirements and enable provable detection guarantees while preserving data confidentiality.
+In this paper, we introduce zkSTAR, a zero-knowledge based cyberattack detection framework that leverages zk-SNARKs to enable regulatory compliance while delivering provable detection guarantees with complete data privacy.
 Our approach builds on established residual-based statistical hypothesis testing methods applied to state-space detection models.
 Specifically, we design a two-pronged zk-SNARK architecture that enforces (i) temporal consistency of the state-space dynamics and (ii) statistical consistency of the detection tests, enabling regulators to verify correctness and prevent suppression of alarms without visibility into utility-level data.
 We formally analyze the soundness and zero-knowledge properties of our framework and validate its practical feasibility through computational experiments on real-world ICS datasets.
-As a result, our work demonstrates a scalable, privacy-preserving alternative for regulatory compliance for ICS driven critical infrastructure networks.
+Our work demonstrates that zkSNARKs can provide a compliant, scalable, privacy-preserving alternative for detecting data-driven cyberattacks on ICS driven critical infrastructure networks.